 Train to Become an Independent Investigator

-The UACC T32 Cancer Prevention and Control Health Disparities Training Program is directed by David S. Alberts, MD, Robin Harris PhD, MPH, and Rick Kittles, PhD.
+The UACC T32 Cancer Prevention and Control Health Disparities Training Program is directed by David S. Alberts, MD and Robin Harris PhD, MPH.
 This Fellowship is focused in Cancer Prevention and Control Health Disparities given the rich catchment area for training in these vital areas of cancer research.
 Fellows will be selected from a range of primary disciplines relevant to cancer prevention and control (CPC), and training will be grounded in a multidisciplinary approach through formal coursework, seminar series, workshops, conferences, interactions with mentors and activities focused on the fellow’s primary research project.
 The training program includes clear scientific and academic goals, constructive scientific guidance from top-level mentors, and support for presentation and publication of results.
 Each fellow will have a mentoring team and mentoring plan in place to ensure future success in academic research.

 Research opportunities within a team of leading CPC scientists with extensive training and mentoring experience.